dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1401.md

 Application.ScreenUpdating = False

-If you want the user to see what’s happening at any point during the macro, use
+If you want the user to see what's happening at any point during the macro, use

 the following statement to turn screen updating back on: